-When you select minus to take the external hard drive you want backed up off the exclude list, you will need to add your Mac's internal drive to the exclude list as well.
-That way it won't be backed up.
+When you choose minus to take the external hard drive you want backed up off the exclude list, you’ll need to add your Mac’s internal drive to the exclude list as well.
+That way it won’t be backed up.

 The addition to step 5 would be as follows

 5b.
 Click on the plus sign to add your internal drive (or specific directories or files to the excluded from backup list).

 Either pick your Mac’s internal disk from the devices listed at the side of the window.

 It’ll be the device without the eject arrow beside its name (you can’t eject your Mac’s internal drive because it’s the drive you’re using).
 Or at the top of the window from the drop down list there.